Personal | Business

 You'll need to pay an ETC if you have one of these tariffs.
 Like SIM-only tariffs, this will be calculated using your monthly tariff cost, multiplied by the number of months remaining in your Minimum Period, minus 4%.

-The way ETCs are calculated for both sim only and Standard Plan contracts is explained in more detail below.
+The way ETCs are calculated for both SIM only and Standard Plan contracts is explained in more detail below.

 If you’re on O2 Refresh, you won’t be charged early termination charges for your airtime contract.